Woody plant encroachment: Conflicting climate change mitigation measures

 Woody encroachment can be exacerbated when affected ecosystems become the target of misguided afforestation.
 It is found that grasslands are frequently misidentified as degraded forests and targeted by afforestation efforts.
-According to an analysis of areas identified to have forest restoration potential by the World Resources Institute, this includes up to 900 million hectares grasslands.
+According to an analysis of areas identified to have forest restoration potential by the World Resources Institute, this includes up to 900 million hectares of grasslands.
 In Africa alone, 100 million hectares of grasslands are found to be at risk by misdirected afforestation efforts.
 Among the areas mapped as degraded forests are the Serengeti and Kruger National Parks, which have not been forested for several million years.
 Over half of all tree-planting projects in Africa are implemented in savannah grasslands.

-Research in Southern Africa suggests, that tree planting in such ecosystems does not lead to increased soil organic carbon, as the latter is predominantly grass-derived.
-Also the Intergovernmental Panel on Climate Change (IPCC) states that mitigation action, such as reforestation or afforestation, can encroach on land needed for agricultural adaptation and therewith threaten food security, livelihoods and ecosystem functions.
+Research in Southern Africa suggests that tree planting in such ecosystems does not lead to increased soil organic carbon, as the latter is predominantly grass-derived.
+The Intergovernmental Panel on Climate Change (IPCC) also states that mitigation action, such as reforestation or afforestation, can encroach on land needed for agricultural adaptation and thereby threaten food security, livelihoods and ecosystem functions.

 Encroachment control as adaptation measure

 Some countries, for example South Africa, acknowledge inconclusive evidence on the emissions effect of bush thinning, but strongly promote it as a means of climate change adaptation.
-Geographic selection of intervention areas, targeting areas that are at an early stage of encroachment, can minimise above-ground carbon losses and therewith minimise the possible trade-off between mitigation and adaptation.
+Geographic selection of intervention areas, targeting areas that are at an early stage of encroachment, can minimise above-ground carbon losses and thus minimise the possible trade-off between mitigation and adaptation.
 The Intergovernmental Panel on Climate Change (IPCC) reflects on this trade-off: "This variable relationship between the level of encroachment, carbon stocks, biodiversity, provision of water and pastoral value can present a conundrum to policymakers, especially when considering the goals of three Rio Conventions: UNFCCC, UNCCD and UNCBD.
 Clearing intense woody plant encroachment may improve species diversity, rangeland productivity, the provision of water and decrease desertification, thereby contributing to the goals of the UNCBD and UNCCD as well as the adaptation aims of the UNFCCC.
 However, it would lead to the release of biomass carbon stocks into the atmosphere and potentially conflict with the mitigation aims of the UNFCCC."
-The IPPC further lists bush control as relevant measure under ecosystem-based adaptation and community-based adaptation.
+The IPCC further lists bush control as a relevant measure under ecosystem-based adaptation and community-based adaptation.
+A modelling study for the Ganale Dawa River Basin in Ethiopia, combining remote sensing data, CMIP6 climate projections and a random forest model, found that bush clearing reduced agricultural and hydrological drought severity under both historical and projected climate conditions to 2100, with intensive clearing reducing agricultural drought severity by up to 26% and hydrological drought severity by up to 8%, whereas unmanaged bush encroachment increased drought severity.